A simple chaos indicator based on the Lagrangian descriptor difference of neighboring orbits: Results

-This improvement in performance is likely coming from the following observation we have done for $\Delta \mathcal{L}$.
-In Fig. \ref{fig:histograms} A), we have depicted the distribution of the $\log_{10}(\Delta \mathcal{L})$ for $10^{5}$ randomly generated initial conditions in the phase space of the H\'enon-Heiles system with $\mathcal{H} = 1/8$ while Fig. \ref{fig:histograms} B) shows the distribution of $\log_{10}(S^{2}_L)$ for the same initial conditions.
-We can clearly see that the histogram has two peaks, which define the regular and chaotic orbits of the system.
+In Fig. \ref{fig:histograms}, we have depicted the distribution of the different chaos indicators considered for the analysis for $10^{5}$ randomly generated initial conditions in the phase space of the H\'enon-Heiles system with $\mathcal{H} = 1/8$.
+We can clearly see that the histograms have two peaks, which define the regular and chaotic orbits of the system.
 Hence, if we are interested in distinguishing order from chaos, we need to set a threshold value, that is taken in the histogram plot at the local minimum between both peaks \cite{jimenez2024}.
 Note that this threshold depends not only on the dynamical system under study and on its parameters, but also on the chaos indicator chosen.
 By visual inspection of the histogram, it is not difficult to establish this threshold, however one needs a histogram generated by large ensembles of initial conditions to carry out this task.
-What we have detected is that there is a more clear separation between the two maxima that the distribution exhibits in the case of the $\Delta \mathcal{L}$ indicator, making the threshold selection easier and more accurate.
+What we have detected is that, despite being the simplest of the indicators considered in this study, the separation between the two peaks for $\Delta \mathcal{L}$ is big enough to provide a good separation of chaotic and regular dynamics.
+This behavior is also observed in Fig. \ref{fig:histograms_2}, where the histograms for the same chaos indicators were done for the three values of $\mathrm{K}$ considered for the Standard Map.
+In Fig. \ref{fig:comparison_DL} A), we show how the time evolution of $\Delta \mathcal{L}$ looks like for a regular and a chaotic initial condition for the H\'enon-Heiles system with $\mathcal{H} = 1/8$.
+In it, it can be seen how the growth is different for both, feature that will provide the clear separation between the peaks in the histograms for the selection of the threshold.
+Additionally, Fig. \ref{fig:comparison_DL} B) shows the time-evolution of the time-averaged $\Delta \mathcal{L}$ indicator.
+For the regular trajectory (blue), the time evolution is approximately constant, which is in good agreement with Eq. (\ref{eq:Delta_L_avg}).
+In the case of the chaotic trajectory, depicted in orange, the behavior is, at short times, dominated by the linear term in the polynomial form of the exponential function as higher order terms are suppressed by higher powers of $\lambda_{\text{max}}$, which for the trajectory shown is around $0.04$.
+Despite this, as $\tau$ grows larger, the exponential divergence will dominate and make $\Delta \mathcal{L}$ diverge.